Barry Cryer: Personal life and death

 Cryer married Theresa Donovan, a singer and dancer known as Terry, in 1962.
 Interviewed by Country Life in 2021 Cryer attributed his success to his wife.
 In his early days as a stand-up comedian, he had been badly afflicted by eczema.
 After encountering Theresa in a nightclub in Piccadilly, his health improved; "I was only in hospital once more after meeting her."
-They had four children, seven grandchildren and, at the time of Cryer's death, one great-grandchild.
+They had four children, including Bob, who is also an actor.
+They also had seven grandchildren and, at the time of Cryer's death, one great-grandchild.

-Cryer was appointed Officer of the Order of the British Empire in the 2001 Birthday Honours for services to comedy drama.
+He was appointed Officer of the Order of the British Empire in the 2001 Birthday Honours for services to comedy drama.
 In July 2013 Leeds Metropolitan University made him an honorary Doctor of Arts.
 In July 2017 he received an honorary Doctorate of Letters from the University of Leeds.
 He was a member of the entertainment charity the Grand Order of Water Rats.
 In the 1980s he was a supporter of the Social Democratic Party.

-Cryer was often mistakenly identified as Jewish.

-Cryer died at Northwick Park Hospital in Harrow on 25 January 2022, aged 86.
+Cryer died from pneumonia and COVID-19 at Northwick Park Hospital in Harrow, on 25 January 2022, aged 86.
+He died one day before the Stand Up for Jeremy Hardy memorial event at the Eventim Apollo Hammersmith.
 A memorial event was held at the Moon and Sixpence pub in Hatch End, where Cryer was a regular customer, to raise funds for Macmillan Nurses and the Royal Variety Charity.
 At the event, a memorial mural of Cryer was unveiled by his widow, containing photos of Cryer and some of his famous jokes.